Nobody gonna take my car, I'm gonna race it to the ground

 is a long-running hard rock

 band founded in 1968.
-They are one of the widely considered "Big Three" of early Heavy Metal
+They are one of the widely considered "Big Three (or Four)" of early Heavy Metal

 (along with Black Sabbath